core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 2. The server actually recognizes the request to be a Deterministic Request, due to the presence of the Request-Hash option and to the 'kid' parameter of the OSCORE option set to the Sender ID of the Deterministic Client.

-   If the 'kid' parameter of the OSCORE option specifies a different Sender ID than the one of the Deterministic Client, the server MUST NOT take the following steps, and instead processes the request as per Section 9.4 of {{I-D.ietf-core-oscore-groupcomm}}.
+   If the 'kid' parameter of the OSCORE option specifies a different Sender ID than the one of the Deterministic Client, the server MUST NOT take the following steps, and instead processes the request as per {{Section 9.4 of I-D.ietf-core-oscore-groupcomm}}.

 3. The server retrieves the hash H from the Request-Hash option.